 First we’ll look at ExpressVPN.

 While speeds weren’t as fast as ExpressVPN, Private Internet Access still has consistent and reliable performance.
 Therefore in the reliability category, it’s a tie between ExpressVPN and PIA.
+Both are reliable.

 Winner for reliability: Tie